jnorth/juni/README.md

 `Tree.children()` — Returns an array of child trees.

-`Tree.contents()` — Returns a tree's file contents, either as a string or a buffer.
+`Tree.contents()` — Returns a tree's file contents, either as a buffer.
 Only makes sense for `isFile` trees.

-`Tree.setContents(newContents)` — Set a tree's file contents.
+`Tree.setContents(contents)` — Set a tree's file contents. `contents` should be a buffer or a string.

 `Tree.remove()` — Removes a tree from its parent tree.